TheBlob42/gesturemonkey/README.md

 ### <a name="project"></a>About this project
 This library and all related elements were developed during my master study at Technische Hochschule Mittelhessen ([www.thm.de](www.thm.de)) as part of my development project.
-Unfortunately i don't have the time right now to work on this project, therefore it has some rough edges.
+Unfortunately i don't have the time right now to work on this project anymore, therefore it has some rough edges.
 Nevertheless i hope it helps you or gives you some good ideas for your own projects.

 *Note: This project didnt't use git as system for version control before.
-Thats the reason why there so few commits right now.*
+Thats the reason why there are so few commits right now.*

 ### <a name="repo"></a>About this repository
 This repository contains the whole project, including the library itself and the helper app called *GestureMonkeyExporter*, which lets